 Over 1500 people died during the protests.
 Anastasia and her family were captured and arrived in Tobolsk, where they were imprisoned.
 They were not mistreated by all accounts, though Anastasia grew angry with being imprisoned.
 She was even shot at by a sentry when she opened a window for some fresh air, which was seen as a potential attempt at escaping.

 When Russia collapsed into Civil War, Bolshevik revolutionists took Anastacia’s family into a small room.
 Here they executed them, along with the other children.
-The family were shot to death, except for Anastasia, who was wounded and bayoneted to death.
+The family were shot and died immediately, except for Anastasia, who was wounded and bayoneted to death.

 So, why the mystery surrounding her death?
-Well, years later, conspiracy theories began circulating which mentioned how Anastasia was able to escape and go into hiding.
+Well, years later, conspiracy theories started to circulate about how Anastasia would have been able to escape and go into hiding.

 In 1920, twenty women came forward and claimed to be she.
 The most reputable theory came from a woman known as Anna Anderson.
 She claimed that a guard, sympathising with the royal family, had rescued the injured Anastasia and set her free.